 Turns out substituting eyelid primer with concealer can mimic the effect.
 Therefore, before eyeshadow, I always apply a dash of concealer into the lid.
 However, I am very interested in comparing this technique to legitimate eyelid primer and whether or not this would turn out to be a health problem due to the fact that the skin near the eyes is delicate and supposedly not to be messed with.

 So, those five are my go-to hacks each and every time.
-In the mean time, I am testing other hacks as well, such as wet beauty blender, foundation with oil drop, highlighter first then brush.
-However, I still need longer testing period in order to get some confirmation of their effectiveness in my skin.
+In the meantime, I am testing other hacks as well, such as wet beauty blender, foundation with oil drop, highlighter first then brush.
+However, I still need a longer testing period in order to get some confirmation of their effectiveness in my skin.

 Do you have your own beauty hacks you swear by?